jillesvangurp/jsonj/README.md

 Note. always check for the latest version.
 I do not always update the readme.

-For Java 7 and earlier, use the 1.x releases.
-2.x is Java 8 only because of the integration with the new Streams API in java 8 as well as some other new language features that are used.
+Java 8 is required as of version 2.
+For Java 7 and earlier, you can use the 1.x releases.

 # JsonJ at Inbot